LukeShead/Reducing-Software-Vulnerabilities-within-software-development/README.md

 3. Do people know what kind of information could lead to information being stolen

+The reasons why I want to know about these questions is because by looking at how people view security and how safe they think they are could link into when developing software, this is because

 ### 5.1 Questionnaire that I used